 - We’d wash it all down with ‘bug juice’ – powdered sweetener and food colouring that helped dilute the taste of the chlorine drops that were added to the lake water to make it potable.

 Looking back, I wonder how we even made it through these trips alive.
 It didn’t need to be so bad, and it still doesn’t!

-Why is it that when we rock it out in the woods, we think it’s the best time to disconnect from where we are by eating a whole bunch of processed crappola.
+Why is it that when we rock it out in the woods, we think it’s the best time to disconnect from where we are by eating a whole bunch of ultra- processed foods?
 As adults, it seems to have only gotten worse.
-The hot dogs, tinned food, marshmallows, booze, and sugar powders in water are not what the bod needs (especially when you’re taking nature poops).
+The hot dogs, tinned food, marshmallows, booze, and sugar powders in water are not what the body needs (especially when you’re taking nature poops).

 We head to the great outdoors when we’re feeling frazzled and over-stimulated from our teched-out world.
 We take to the forest to relax, refresh and recharge.
-The grossness of the standard camping fare is working completely against why we headed out of dodge (aka the smoggy construction zone that is summer in the city).
+The standard camping fare works completely against why we headed out of dodge (aka the smoggy construction zone that is summer in the city).